Aaron Cometbus

-Aaron Elliott (born May 20, 1968), better known as Aaron Cometbus, is an American musician, author, songwriter, roadie, and magazine editor, best known as the creator of the punk zine Cometbus.
+Aaron Elliott (born May 20, 1968), known professionally as Aaron Cometbus, is an American musician, author, songwriter, roadie, and magazine editor, best known as the creator of the punk zine Cometbus.

 Career

 Born in Berkeley, California, Cometbus started writing fanzines in 1981 with Jesse Michaels (later of Operation Ivy and Common Rider) and started his own after Michaels moved to Pennsylvania in October 1981.
 He became an active participant in the Gilman Street Project and was a founding member of Crimpshrine, a highly influential East Bay punk rock band which also featured Jeff Ott.
 In a September 2016 interview Cometbus described how his personal life is not necessarily reflected in his zines stating, "Growing up, I was just really, really restless.
 I felt cooped up.
 Every band interview I did was about being on the road.
 When I finally got to cut loose, I went on three tours in two years, then had the band drop me off in the first city where I could find a room.
-So I’d made it out, but then came the news: my mom had cancer.
-I spent the next fifteen years going back and forth—caretaking first her and then my dad when they were doing badly, and when they were in remission, I’d get as far away as I could.
-When both were dead, I moved to New York, where I’ve lived ever since.
-That’s my life, in a nutshell.
+So I'd made it out, but then came the news: my mom had cancer.
+I spent the next fifteen years going back and forth—caretaking first her and then my dad when they were doing badly, and when they were in remission, I'd get as far away as I could.
+When both were dead, I moved to New York, where I've lived ever since.
+That's my life, in a nutshell.
 Which answers your earlier question about how much the fanzine reflected my personal life.
 Not so much."

 After the demise of Crimpshrine, Cometbus formed Pinhead Gunpowder with a handful of people from the East Bay punk scene, including Sarah Kirsch (later replaced by Jason White), Bill Schneider and Billie Joe Armstrong of Green Day.
 He toured as a roadie with Green Day for many years and played drums for a few shows after the departure of John Kiffmeyer; he was subsequently replaced by another temporary drummer, Dave "E.C."
 Henwood, before Tre Cool joined.
-He has played in a multitude of short-lived bands that generally release just a seven-inch or two before breaking up.
+He has played in a multitude of short-lived bands that generally release a seven-inch or two before breaking up.
 He is a co-owner of a used bookstore in Williamsburg, Brooklyn, called Book Thug Nation and a used bookstore in Bushwick called Human Relations, as well as Codex Books in NoHo, Lower Manhattan.